 Presentations were a formality as an undergrad, but I've noticed over the past five months that as a graduate in mixed-background company they are something to sweat.
 Today's went fine, I suppose, but somehow that professional snap is missing.
 Put four Webbies behind a dais and you get 'well done, thank you' from the audience.
 Here, "well, uhhh, okay" is the standard response.

 I haven't really gotten on the Firefox soapbox too much, but today I was reminded that it is solid.
-Remember back in the day when there were HTML tags to make things blink?
+Remember back in the day when there were HTML tags to make things ?
 Every web developer hated them, just as we hated frames.
 Now, though, as it is increasingly hard to stand out and I look back with some nostalgia, it is refreshing (haha, just some browser humor there!) to have a stable platform that remembers from whence it came.
 Well done Mozilla, thank you.

 Wednesday, January 26, 2005